sidkos/pytest_hooks/README.md

    - Uses Docker Compose to set up any required dependencies (e.g., Redis).
    - Logs the execution results and generates reports for debugging.

-4. **Continuous Deployment (CD)**:
-   - Integrates seamlessly into the CI pipeline.
-   - Deploys the code automatically to the designated environment once tests and quality checks pass.

-These workflows ensure a smooth and automated development lifecycle, reducing manual intervention and enhancing code reliability.

 ---

 ## **How It Works**